zeek/zeek/frameworks/configuration.rst

 is interpreted as seconds and there cannot be any time units (such as sec, min, etc.).

-Internally, the configuration framework uses the Bro input framework with a type of input reader specifically for reading config files.
-Users familiar with the Bro input framework might be aware that the input framework is usually very strict about the syntax of input files.
+Internally, the configuration framework uses the Zeek input framework with a type of input reader specifically for reading config files.
+Users familiar with the Zeek input framework might be aware that the input framework is usually very strict about the syntax of input files.
 This is not true for configuration files: the files need no header lines and either tabs or spaces are accepted as separators.